Hürrem Sultan: Appearance and personality

 Hürrem's contemporaries described her as a woman who was strikingly good-looking, and distinguished from everyone else because of her red hair.
 Another contemporary described Hürrem as: "She is a blonde with big bright blue eyes and long braids.
 The whiteness and brightness of her body was strikingly beautiful."
-A fortunate traveller who had the chance to meet her recounted: "She had a constant smile on her most beauteous face, a slightly upturned nose and a sarcastic expression on her lips."
+A traveller who met her recounted: "She had a constant smile on her most beauteous face, a slightly upturned nose and a sarcastic expression on her lips."
 A French account described her thusly:

 There is no empire in the world more absolute than that of beauty; a woman who knows how to manage her charms can call herself truly powerful.
 The masters of the universe have sometimes been governed by those who had been their slaves.
 We have seen these kinds of prodigies under several princes who could claim immortality through the glory of their actions, and the infinite complaisance of Soliman for the superb Roxelane provides a famous example ...
 Roxelane was beautiful beyond words or expressions, sprightly, possessed of an adroit mind and an artful and bold vanity, she appeared before him [Soliman] and made him fall more and more in love than he ever could have been, becoming the mistress of his heart and secrets..."

-Hürrem was also extraordinarily intelligent, intuitive, ambitious, possessed of a crystalline laughter, wonderful grace, enchanting charm and good humour.
-She had a sunny and pleasant personality.
-Her love of poetry is considered one of the reasons which endeared her all the more to Suleiman, a great admirer of poetry and an accomplished poet himself, who already ardently loved and favoured her.
-However, Hürrem only gained a good command over written Turkish post mid-1520s, as Hürrem's early letters were written in high chancery style and in an elegant hand—i.e., most likely by a harem scribe; even then, though, she often appended personal notes in less stilted Turkish, which catch something of her playful yet indomitable spirit: “My Sultan, there’s no limit to the burning anguish of separation.
-Now spare this miserable one and don’t withhold your noble letters.
+Hürrem was also noted as being intelligent, intuitive, ambitious, "possessed of a crystalline laughter," grace, charm and good humour.
+She was known to have a pleasant personality, as well.
+Her love of poetry is considered one of the reasons which resonated with Suleiman, an admirer of poetry and an accomplished poet himself, who already loved and favoured her.
+However, Hürrem only gained a good command over written Turkish post mid-1520s, as Hürrem's early letters were written in high chancery style and in an elegant hand, i.e., most likely by a harem scribe; even then, though, she often appended personal notes in less stilted Turkish, which reflect a more personal register: "My Sultan, there's no limit to the burning anguish of separation.
+Now spare this miserable one and don't withhold your noble letters.
 When your letters are read, your servant and son Mir Mehmed and your slave and daughter Mihrümah weep and wail from missing you.
-Their weeping has driven me mad.”
+Their weeping has driven me mad."